NOTE: We have had the best success installing this product using our Converter solution on Windows 8 and Windows 10

 - Obtain your copy of the Longbow Converter here

-- Using Windows Explorer, backup your entire AutoCAD LT97 installation CD to your hard drive, specifically to a folder path c:\Autodesk\CDs\acadLT97
+- Using Windows Explorer, copy your entire Mechanical Desktop Release 2.0 CD to your hard drive, to a folder path c:\Autodesk\mdtR14

-- navigate through each setup dialog as normal except when you get to the installation folder input – **it’s vitally important to make sure you install to c:\acadLT97 (not .\AutoCAD LT97 as usually prompted)**
+- In the setup program, navigate through each setup dialog as normal, except when you get to the installation folder, **it’s vitally important to make sure you install to c:\mdtR14 (not .\Mechanical as usually prompted)**

 - If you are getting a WinHelp() error when pressing F1 to try and access the Help system then simply install the WinHelp (WinHlp32.exe) module from Microsoft